Academic Staff Support

 This overview page is maintained by the Academic Development & Diversity Team on behalf of these stakeholders.
 If you’d like to become a stakeholder and contribute to this resource, have a suggestion for content or just want to offer feedback, click the feedback button and let us know!

 Here, we provide you with a range of guidance and information to introduce you to various aspects of induction at Hallam.
 Click on one of the following headings for more details:

 Staff policies, procedures and systems

-- Guidance, policy and procedures for all staff at Hallam, such as annual leave, sickness absence, behaviour etc. please visit the HR Hub to learn more.
+- HROD Policies, Procedures and Guidance hub and A-Z Policies and Guidance provide all policy and procedures for staff at Hallam, such as annual leave, sickness absence, behaviour etc.

 - New – October 2021 – Trans Staff Policy

 - Guidance for employees and managers at Hallam, such as pay slips, HROD training and various HR processes, please visit the CORE Portal to learn more.

 - Guidance on Hallam’s regulatory policies and procedures that underpin all our teaching, learning and assessments along with additional resources to support, please visit the Regulations, Policies, Procedures for students and staff overview page.

 - Guidance on Hallam’s various online systems, such as access to emails, IT equipment, VLE (Blackboard and Curriculum View/Catalogue/SITS) printing, copying and scanning and a host of other digital platforms, please visit the Digital Capability, Skills and Support overview page.